burnpiro/erdem.pl/content/posts/2019/2019-12-27-Tensorflow-Sequence-Dataset-from-scratch/Tensorflow-Sequence-Dataset-from-scratch.md

     batch_boxes[i, floor_y, floor_x, 4] = 1
 ```

-This section applyies extra validation to be sure that our point lays inside the image.
+This section applies extra validation to be sure that our point lays inside the image.
 Except that we're calculating relative position of that point to whatever grid cell it is in.

 ![Object](./grid.png)